Wood and Composite (Trex®) Decks & Garden Bridges

 - Size & Shape ~ The size of the project should be in proportion to the house and garden.
 Decks and bridges can include multiple levels, reflect the landscape, enclose a tree, or curve around a house, pool or rock formation.
 Railings can be curved to follow the lines of the deck or bridge span.

-- Access ~ Convenient and safe access to and from the house and garden is provide by stairs and pathways.
+- Access ~ Convenient and safe access to and from the house and garden is provided by stairs and pathways.
 In many cases, decks and patio covers are placed immediately off living or dining room french doors to facilitate easy access and extend entertaining areas.

 - View ~ A deck or bridge provides a natural place to gather and view the garden.
 Consider what you want to see while sitting and standing, and what needs to be screened for privacy.
 A patio cover can limit your overhead view, as well as block visibility from upstairs windows (yours or your inquisitive neighbors).